tigerlil45/Scratch-Final/README.md

 # Scratch-Final
-A game of tag where you try to catch the other character (9/22/23)
+#A game of tag where you try to catch the other character (9/22/23)
+#Use the arrow buttons to move up, down, left, right